 In the initial phases, some individuals can still live alone, provided there are precautions in place such as reminder systems, medication management tools, and regular check-ins by family or community care workers.

-Services like Meals on Wheels, Live-in Care, and adult programs available across Canada can help maintain independence longer.
+Services like Meals on Wheels, home care nursing, and adult programs available across Canada can help maintain independence longer.

 Progressing Stages: Growing Safety Concerns